Brimonidine Tartrate (bri-MOE-ni-deen TAR-trate), Timolol Maleate (TIM-oh-lol MAL-ee-ate)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to brimonidine or timolol, or if you have asthma, slow heartbeat, severe chronic obstructive pulmonary disease (COPD), heart block, or heart failure.
+Do not use this medicine if you have had an allergic reaction to brimonidine or timolol, or if you have a history of asthma, slow heartbeat, severe COPD, heart block, or heart failure.
+Do not give this medicine to a child younger than 2 years of age.

 How to Use This Medicine